-Nominations for the 2020 ACOG Outstanding AI/AN Women’s Health Care Clinician Award, also known as the William H.J.
-Haffner AI/AN Women’s Health Award, are now being solicited from throughout the Indian health care system!
-This award recognizes the exceptional efforts of those individuals who have made major contributions to improving the quality of American Indian/Alaska Native women’s health and health care.
+The ACOG Outstanding AI/AN Women’s Health Care Clinician Award, also known as the William H.J.
+Haffner AI/AN Women’s Health Award, recognizes the exceptional efforts of those individuals who have made major contributions to improving the quality of American Indian/Alaska Native women’s health and health care.

 Nominations for this award will be solicited later this year from throughout the Indian health care system.
 Award nominees must meet the following criteria: